A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Discussion

 \subsection{Milky Way Orbit}

 We integrate the orbit of \bh ~backwards in time 500~Myr in the Galactic potential, as shown in Figure \ref{f:orbitGalaxy}.
 Here, we use the potential derived from accelerations measured directly from pulsar timing \citep{Chakrabarti2021}, which provides the most direct probe of the Galactic mass distribution.
 Using potentials derived from kinematic assumptions \citep[e.g.,][]{Bovy2015} produces similar results to within a factor of $\sim 2$.
 The star remains confined within a few hundred pc of the Galactic plane at all times, confirming that it formed as part of the thin disk population.
-Unless the natal kick of the black hole happened to be oriented within the disk of the Galaxy, the low scale height of the orbit indicates that kick velocity must have been small.
+Unless the natal kick of the black hole happened to be oriented within the disk of the Galaxy, the low scale height of the orbit indicates that the kick velocity must have been small.
+Given the low scale height of the orbit, $\sim$ 0.4 kpc, the vertical kick velocity is of order $\sim$ 10 km/s.
+This is similar to the negligible kick velocities for Cyg X-1 and VFTS 243 \citep{Mirabel2003,Shenar2022}.
 The orbit of \bh\ around the Milky Way is somewhat eccentric, with a pericenter of $\sim7$~kpc and apocenter of $\sim12$~kpc, reaching substantially larger distances than the Sun does, consistent with its older age.